FusionAuth/fusionauth-site/site/_posts/2020-03-31-how-to-securely-implement-oauth-angular.md

 The userdata field can be set from outside the component, which is why it has a [`@Input` decorator](https://angular.io/api/core/Input).
 We set it because the parent component is already retrieving the data (from the `/user` endpoint) so we'll want that to be the default value displayed (the 'user data' default string is there just in case the network call fails).

-Now let's look at the html component:
+Now let's look at the user-data-form html component:

 ```html
 <div>